xenondevs/Docs/docs/nova/addon/items/recipes.md

 ## Creating a custom Recipe Type
 Recipe types are registered over the `RecipeTypeRegistry`.
-All of the following values are required to create a new `RecipeType`:
+All the following values are required to create a new `RecipeType`:

 |      Name      |           Type           | Usage                                                                                                         |
 |:--------------:|:------------------------:|---------------------------------------------------------------------------------------------------------------|